Teaching Lecturer, Piano

-Dr. Graff is the founder of the biennial Piano Monster Concerts (1982), the summer Piano Monster Festival camps (1993), and the Contemporary Piano Festival (1999) at PSU.
+Dr. Graff was the founder of the biennial Piano Monster Concerts (1982-2002), the summer Piano Monster Festival camps (1993-2018), and the Contemporary Piano Festival (1999-2018) at PSU.
 She is a workshop clinician for music teachers’ groups, presenting master classes, lecture/recitals, and sessions in digital keyboard ensembles, technology for the piano studio, class piano techniques and numerous piano pedagogy topics.
 A frequent adjudicator for competitions and evaluations throughout the United States and Canada, she has performed solo and chamber recitals in New England, the Mid-West and Germany.
 She has been a presenter at the German Piano Teachers Association in Schwerin, Germany in 2010, and in May 2013, she was a presenter in Düsseldorf at the European Piano Teachers Association.
 Her students have received numerous awards for their performances and studies, including the MTNA Competitions, the Granite State Piano Competitions, various concerto performances, and graduate programs in piano performance and pedagogy.

 Dr. Graff continues to teach pre-college piano students in her home studio.
 In addition, she directed the Plymouth Digital Keyboard Orchestra for young students for many years and has many digital keyboard works published by Ogilvy Music in Denton, Texas: concertos, original works, arrangements of orchestral compositions and arrangements of Christmas carols.